Fetching the finer details

 Residents of the Hall

 Hoar Cross Hall was rented out post 1952 to a local consultant and his wife for 10 years, followed by a monastic community creating a Christian Community Centre.
 Eventually, after the monastic community left due to struggling to raise the required funds, William and Gwynyth Bickerton-Jones purchased the Hall in 1970, and settled there for the next 20 years.Under the reign of the Bickerton-Jones family, the Hall opened to the public after many much-needed renovations, offering Afternoon Tea, banqueting nights and large scale events.
-This made the Hall not only a family home, but a successful business which earned it’s own keep.
+This made the Hall not only a family home, but a successful business which earned its own keep.

 History